The course consists of eight sections.

 - Darby and Walsh, 2003, Dental Hygiene Theory and Practice 2nd edition, St. Louis: Saunders, or

-- Darby and Walsh, 2010, Dental Hygiene Theory and Practice 3rd edition, St. Louis: Saunders.
+- Darby and Walsh, 2010, Dental Hygiene Theory and Practice 3rd edition, St. Louis: Saunders, or

 A pre-test is presented at the beginning of each section and a post-test at the end of each section.
 A final timed multiple-choice examination is administered upon completion of the course.
 Upon successful completion of the examination, a certificate